 Although every member of staff carries some responsibility for the management of risk, the Authority identifies the Risk Management Working Group (RMWG) as responsible for maintaining and developing the Risk Management Framework.
-Heads of Service should nominate a Risk Co-ordinator to represent each Service area on the RMWG.
+Heads of Service should nominate at least one Risk Co-ordinator to represent each Service area on the RMWG.

-The Risk Management Working Group will meet twice yearly to consider the following types of area:
+The Risk Management Working Group will meet twice yearly, typically in January and July, to consider the following types of area:

-- Issues and improvements to the Risk Management Framework - Risk Management training for both Members and Officers

-- Reviewing and recommending changes to the Risk Management Policy - Reviewing the Key Risk Register and recommending changes - Disseminating good practice requirements across the Authority
+- Issues and improvements to the Risk Management Framework - Risk Management training for both Members and officers - Reviewing and recommending changes to the Risk Management Policy - Reviewing the Key Risk Register and recommending changes - Disseminating good practice requirements across the Authority